vireshmanagooli/PriceComparisonEngine/README.md

 {
         id:         'Product Id',
         title:      'Title of the product',
+        subTitle:   'Sub title of the product',
         category:   'Category of the item.
 Ex- Mobile, Tv etc',
-        price:      'Least price from the store',
+        price:      'Least price from the store - This has to be derived',
         img:        'Image link to the product',
         colors:     [Array of available colors],
-        sizes:      [Array of available sizes],
+        sizes:      [{size: url}],
         brief:      [Array of details],
-        stores:     [Array of Stores],
+        scrapes:    [Array of Scrape],
-        specs:      'Specs',
+        specs:      'Object of Specs',
-        review:     'Review',
-        history:    'History'
+        history:    'Object of History'
 }
 </pre>

 ### 6. Scrape
-Following is the Store details
+Following is the Scrape details
 <pre>
 {
       id:        'Scrape Id',
       url:       'URL of the product',
-      structure: 'Structure of the scraping iteems.'
+      structure: 'Structure of the scraping iteems',
+      store:     'Store Object',
+      product:   'Product Object'
 }
 </pre>